GianluigiVitale/C-Basics/README.md

-C# exercises about the following points:
+C# exercises following this youtube tutorial: https://www.youtube.com/watch?v=GhQdlIFylQ8 To see the exercises open the file 'program.cs'

+Exercises about:

 1. Introduction
 2. Installation & Setup